 William Briggs Cole was born on 1 August 1850 in NSW, son of William B Cole and Margaret.
 He married Sarah Kelly on 11 July 1871 in Sydney, NSW; there were four children; Annie (1871), Alice (1878), William B (1880) and Alice (1886).
 Cole died on 21 September 1909 at Moore Park, Sydney and he was buried in the Anglican Section of Waverley Cemetery.
 William Briggs Cole lived in Handover Street, Waterloo, NSW.
 He died intestate and after letters of administration his estate and assets were assessed at £120.

 Occupation & interests

-In 1870 William Briggs Cole was declared insolvent; his address at the time was Bathurst Street, Sydney.
+William Briggs Cole was a carpenter and builder.
+In 1870, Cole was declared insolvent; his address at the time was Bathurst Street, Sydney.
 Cole was appointed to the position of Carpenter within the Department of Mines and Agriculture, Geological Survey Branch on 28 March 1892 and he held this position until he died in 1909; his annual salary being £156.

 Local government service

 William Briggs Cole was elected an alderman on 18 February 1882 following the resignation of Alderman William James.
 He was an alderman on Waterloo Council in 1882-86, and mayor in 1885.

 ‘Municipal Elections’, The Sydney Morning Herald 21 February 1882, p.
 1, http://trove.nla.gov.au/newspaper/article/13505504

 ‘Public Meeting at Waterloo’, The Sydney Morning Herald, 14 November 1882, p.
 5, http://trove.nla.gov.au/newspaper/article/13523526